Botanical Name of Sunflower: Helianthus annuus.

 When it comes to fat, a sunflower seed contains 50% of multiple unsaturated fats of which the highest percentage is essential linoleic fatty acid, which is an important forerunner of omega 6 fatty acids that are beneficial for lowering the level of cholesterol in the blood.
 Oleic acid, as an important single unsaturated fatty acid, is also present in a high amount.

 A sunflower seed is highly nutritious and contains a high oil level.
 Just 25 grams of seeds a day will satisfy the daily body need for vitamin E.

-Additionally, sunflower seeds are great source of various minerals, such as calcium, phosphorus, magnesium, natrium, potassium and iron.
+Additionally, sunflower seeds are a great source of various minerals, such as calcium, phosphorus, magnesium, natrium, potassium, and iron.

 All this combined with previously mentioned vitamins makes it an excellent nutrient that would make a great addition to everyone’s regular daily diet.

 In the past, the sunflower was grown by Native Americans, who used to grind it into flour, add it to bread or used it to make oil.
 The Native Americans from North, Middle and South America appreciated sunflower seeds the most of all plant seeds.

 The sunflower was a symbol of the sun god because at dawn it starts to turn its flowers toward sunrise.
 Mayans worshiped the sunflower as a symbol of light and fertility and drank tea made of its leaves and ate the seed, stems, leaves, and petals.

 Aztec priestesses of the sun god were crowned with sunflowers in the 15th century, and at the beginning of the 16th century Spanish Christian missionaries brought it to Europe because they liked the flower, so at first, it was grown as an ornamental plant.

 It spread across Europe until the 17th century and mass production started in the 18th century in Germany and Russia and then in the Western Europe and toward the Mediterranean.